SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 However, I'll not stay there for a long time.
 On the one hand, it will cost me a lot of money since I have to pay for the fares of food, accomodation, transportation and the tickets for the tourist attractions.
 On the other hand, I have to come back to my university for my work.

 ### Describe a new development in the area where you live

-For this topic I want to talk about

 ### Describe a noisy place you have been to